 “I learned I could still sing and have hope that I was going to get through it,” he said.

-Today, Len is back at work and still sharing his story.
+Today, Len, who is a member of the Male Breast Cancer Coalition, is back at work and still sharing his story.
 He hopes his experience can open others’ eyes about male breast cancer and why research into the disease is so critical.

 “Thanks to research, my doctors knew exactly how to treat my kind of cancer,” he said.
 “Research is the reason I have something to sing about.”